 This is a big one.
 Someone could have a field day picking photos from a stock photography website when tasked with creating a postcard.
 We know — been there, done that.
 Do you want a photo of a person who looks sad, tired or grumpy?
 Do you want an illustration of a senior wearing goofy pajamas?
 Consider your brand and select images that convey your brand standards.
 Always consider your brand values and make sure that your designer adheres to brand standards and uses the same photo and illustration style for all of your marketing pieces.

 When it comes to branding, consistency is key.

 Once you have brand standards, make sure you communicate them to all of your team members.
-Everyone, from marketing director to receptionist, should know your brand’s look and voice.
+Everyone, from marketing team to receptionist, should know your brand’s look and voice.
 Brands are communicated from the inside out — you need your whole staff to thoroughly know and understand your brand if you want the public to recognize it, because your team will be the one spreading your word.

 And if you hire a designer or agency, definitely send them a copy of your brand standards.
 Creative people are just that — creative.
 If you don’t give them a clear set of guidelines, they’ll almost always color outside the lines.

 Establishing a strong brand (and that includes cementing those brand standards!) is the foundation for building a smart advertising and marketing strategy.
 If you don’t already have a strong brand, now is a great time to review your brand standards and update them if necessary; and if you don’t have a brand at all — time to hit the drawing board.